//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 //PILLAR_03

 From daytime sets to late-night performances, NAESE features artists who have something to say and formats designed for genuine listening.
 Intimate sets.
-Full performances.
+Showcases.
+Full-concert performances.
 Electronic music treated as the serious, living art form it is.

 What performance looks like at NAESE